-- The authors’ combined teaching experience and subject specialisms ensure an engaging and accessible overview for students of History, Literature and those undertaking general studies courses.
+- The authors’ combined teaching experience and subject specialties ensure an engaging and accessible overview for students of history, literature, and those undertaking general studies courses.

 - Theory boxes and end-of-chapter questions provide a basis for group discussion and research.
-Full colour maps and images illustrate chapter content and support understanding.
+Full-color maps and images illustrate chapter content and support understanding.